 PET study is performed as described in MET5702.

 Steps of MRO2 calculation from single inhalation bolus study:

 1. Pre-processing of arterial blood curve

 The corrected blood TAC should always be plotted and controlled visually.
 It often contains close-to-zero values in the end, which should be removed with a text editor, or left out when determining the fit time.
-Check also that sample times are in seconds, not minutes.
-In the example above the graph was written in SVG file, but there are also other possibilities.
+Check also the data units, especially that sample times are in seconds, not minutes.
+In the example above the graph was written in SVG file.

 2. Make regional time-activity curves